A series of different letters and textures

-As communication becomes increasingly more digital in nature, there’s a vital brand touchpoint which requires more consideration: typeface.
 As a brand asset, type possesses the ability to subtly convey brand values through the choice of letter shape.
 When Coca Cola followed in the footsteps of AirBnB, Nokia, General Electric, Intel and BMW to launch its own custom corporate typeface, the new typeface was designed to “encapsulate from Coca-Cola’s past and its American modernist heritage.”

 Typeface, or font, is a key brand touchpoint – the majority of brand communications happen through words, which must be presented in a typeface.
 With hundreds of thousands of existing typeface options available, the decision is whether to invest in an already existing licensed typeface, or have a bespoke one designed for your organization’s exact needs.